-A ground-breaking farming campaign designed to raise money for a mental health charity culminated in an auction-based livestock event in Ireland on the 2nd of March.
+A ground-breaking farming campaign designed to raise money for a mental health charity culminated in an auction-based livestock event in Ireland.

 The ‘Rearing To Go’ campaign has been organised by Angela Hayes (The Thomas Hayes Trust), David Corkery and Paula and Peter Hynes.
 The initiative was first launched by Helen Carroll, a journalist and presenter of Irish TV network RTE’s programme Ear to the Ground.

 “The aim of the initiative is to create awareness around mental health and mental wellbeing amongst farmers.
 The campaign highlights the importance of farmers talking to each other, remaining positive and seeking help if required,” explains organiser Peter Hynes.
 Cases of farm suicide have increased in recent years and charities are trying to break down the walls and reach out to farmers who may need help.
 One such charity is Teac Tom, which was founded by the Hayes family to support individuals and their families affected by suicide or contemplating suicide.

 Samantha Sampson, from sponsors Volac, adds: “This campaign has seen a superb uptake from the farming community, which shows how important bringing mental health to the fore is for farmers.
 We are committed to supporting the dairy sector and its farmers, so are delighted to be involved in such an important mental health initiative focused on our industry.”

 The campaign organisers asked farmers to kindly donate a dairy-bred heifer calf; Peter Cagney, from Ballingarry, donated a calf while Salesian Agricultural College gave a maiden heifer by FR2339 out of the dam of Pallaskenry Premier.
 At €1,450 it was the highest price on the day in Corrin Mart.
 All monies raised will go to Teac Tom which supports individuals and their families affected by suicide or contemplating suicide.